Lore · Book VI · Fiction

 MATERIAL OMISSION DETECTED: TRANSLATION OUTPUTS EXCLUDE HIGH-SALIENCE NONRENDERABLE SIGNAL CLUSTERS.

 Not hidden.
 Suppressed was too strong.
 The clusters had been classified as nonsemantic.
-Neither model could map them reliably to action, distress, address, route, mating, feeding, mourning, warning, or social coordination.
-Because they did not fit a validated category, they had been omitted from court-facing translation.
+Neither model could map them reliably to action, distress, address, route, mating, feeding, mourning, warning, or social coordination, and because they fit no validated category, they had been left out of court-facing translation.

 Every time the whales passed the old reef.